 You can also help lower your costs at the ad level by A/B testing variables in your ads—one at a time—to better understand what is and is not working well.
 Test out the text, headline, images and/or videos, landing pages, and more.

 Facebook is not the set-it-and-forget type of platform, so it is best to continuously test and aim for better results.
-Running tests in the ad level can help improve your engagement rates and CTR and stretch your budget further.
+Running tests at the ad level can help improve your engagement rates and CTR and stretch your budget further.
+Check out our Facebook ad examples to get ideas and inspiration.